ethyreal/ethyreal.com/_pages/resume.md

 _7/18 - Present_
 Principal Software Engineer

+- Architected a platform for rapid development of rentals features in iOS consumer apps
 - Built automation tools saving several hours of weekly engineering time
 - Established a CI/CD pipeline that was later adopted by the entire division
 - Actively involved technical leadership discussions and learning groups (book clubs, etc)